 To be succinct: I paint God's Mistake.

-In 1995, my understanding of error was very limited.
-I still assumed that error was "sin that was evil."
-That changed when I was given a message during a paranormal moment where I was told: "GOD IS FORGIVEN." -- My research since then has been to unravel the meaning of that phrase, the feeling of that phrase, the relevance of that phrase, and to try to communicate it's relevance.
-All of my artistic work deals with the concept and perception that God is Forgiven, and how that is relevant to TIME and human morality.
+Until 1995, my understanding of error was still very limited.
+I assumed that error was "sin that was evil" and that God was without error.
+That changed when I was given a message during a paranormal moment where I was told: GOD IS FORGIVEN.
+My research since then has been to unravel the meaning and feeling of that phrase.
+All of my artistic work deals with this provocative new concept, and how it is relevant to Time, human morality and Mortality.